 Disponible avec une licence Standard ou Advanced.

-Workflow Manager allows you to author workflows that match your own business processes and then create units of work that use these workflows.
+ArcGIS Workflow Manager (Classic) allows you to author workflows that match your own business processes and then create units of work that use these workflows.
 The tools provide an easy-to-use user interface that allows any authorized individual to create effective and elegant workflows for the organization.

 Workflows are designed to organize and simplify tasks to ensure that no step is missed.
-Workflows in Workflow Manager take on a dynamic approach, as tasks may be associated with customized executables, support automation, and can be configured on a number of levels.
+Workflows in Workflow Manager (Classic) take on a dynamic approach, as tasks may be associated with customized executables, support automation, and can be configured on a number of levels.
 For extra flexibility and job restraint, job workflows may be dependent on other job workflows.
 Even steps may be assigned on the fly and branched based on conditional parameters.

 Easy-to-use applications and tools provide administrators, managers, and business developers with a way to author and publish standardized workflows, leveraging best practices and procedures while providing a consistent and traceable process for users to follow.
-This is a guide to help you translate your existing workflows into Workflow Manager.
+This is a guide to help you translate your existing workflows into Workflow Manager (Classic).
 For example purposes, a simple cartographic workflow will be used where the end goal is to have a hard-copy map.

 - Create a map output.